Tennis-Djokovic survives to fight another day after injury scare | Sports-Games

 Top seed Novak Djokovic survived a major injury scare as he battled past American Taylor Fritz 7-6(1) 6-4 3-6 4-6 6-2 to reach the fourth round of the Australian Open on Friday.

 The Serb roared into the night sky like a man possessed after claiming his 78th, and possibly strangest, match win at the tournament he has dominated in the past decade.
-Whether or not he can continue is a major doubt though as he only has a two-day window to recover from what he described as a tear before facing Milos Raonic on Sunday.
+Whether he can carry on is a major doubt though as he only has a two-day window to recover from what he described as a tear before facing Canadian 14th seed Milos Raonic on Sunday.

 "I don't have a great experience with tears in terms of continuing so it's in the clouds whether I step out on the court in two days, hopefully God willing I can play," 17-time Grand Slam champion Djokovic said shortly after walking off court.
 "The way it felt when I got the first medical timeout I was debating in my head whether to retire from the match because I couldn't move, I couldn't rotate, return serve, the only thing I could do was serve which got me out of trouble."